vndr/dev-sandbox/README.md

-Set user and install all required tools using puppet on `fresh instalation of ubuntu desktop 13.04`
+Install all required tools using puppet on `fresh instalation of ubuntu desktop 13.04`

 1. install ubuntu on machine
 2. login as root,